Themis128/my-portfolio-aws/docs/AWS_AMPLIFY_SETUP.md

-# AWS Amplify Deployment Guide
+# AWS Amplify Gen 2 Deployment Guide

-This guide covers deploying your Next.js portfolio to AWS Amplify with optimized settings for production.
+This guide covers deploying your Next.js portfolio with AWS Amplify Gen 2 backend to AWS Amplify with optimized settings for production.

 ## Prerequisites